 StopBadBots: If your site is growing and you’re finding that you have a lot of downtime due to overusage, there’s a good chance it’s mostly because of bad bots crawling your site.
 There are two things you can do.
 Pay your host a bunch more money to upgrade CPU and RAM, or, add a bunch of code to your .htaccess file in order to block the bots.
 StopBadBots plugin does the latter for you and updates the code as new bad bots appear on the web.

-OptinMonster: Okay this one isn’t free, it’s $9.99 per month to start, which may seem like a lot, but OptinMonster is the best WordPress solution for fast-loading pop-ups and lead generation technology.
+MailChimp: MailChimp is one of the best WordPress solutions for fast-loading pop-ups and lead generation technology.
 If you’re not already capturing emails with your travel blog and starting an email conversation with your followers, you’re missing out big time.

 There are new plugins being added to the WordPress directory every day, so surely there are many new plugins that I haven’t included in this list.
 What plugins do you find the most useful?
 Please share in the comments below and tell us why they’re so indispensable!